Customs Duties in the UAE

 It is essential to know that if the imported/ exported goods are restricted or labeled as sensitive goods, you need additional permits and documents from the relevant UAE authority, such as the Ministry of Health or the Environment Authority.

-Besides that, if the goods are imported or exported in a Free Zone, they may require other certificates and relevant permits.
+Additionally, if the goods are imported or exported through a Free Zone, they may require additional certificates and permits.
 Below is a list of the common documents:

 • Commercial Invoice: indicating the price, quantity, description of the goods, and the buyer/seller.